-5. Confirm that the output on the screen indicates that the node is successfully demoted.
+5. Confirm that the output of the cluster demote command indicates that the node is successfully demoted.
 For example:

 '''

 node:

 id: <id_string>

-ip: xx.xx.xx
+ip: yy.yy.yy.yy

 mode: standalone

 '''

 - 6. Reboot this node. - 7.
 (Optional) If you require the PCS/PPS appliances to continue to communicate with a specific node, either: - Update the dual-resolving DNS entry to remove the other node, OR - Take the other node out of service.
 The other node will be used.